bikebike/BikeBike/README.md

 ## Testing Practices ##

-Once tests are set up, we will ensure 100% code coverage.
-This higher than normal amount is due to the fact that the application will capture all translations, on which pages they occur, and which keys are missing languages in each available language.
+Our focus will be on integration testing using Capybara.
+While testing the app records all translations that it finds, whether or not they exist, and which pages that they were found on.